melbournebioinformatics/MelBioInf_docs/docs/tutorials/galaxy_101/galaxy_101.md

 * *bacterial_std_err_1.fastq.gz*

-    * This file contains sequence reads as they would come off an Illunina sequencing machine.
+    * This file contains sequence reads as they would come off an Illumina sequencing machine.
 They are in [fastq](https://en.wikipedia.org/wiki/FASTQ_format) format.

 <!-- -->